 Dried mushrooms keep for up to six months in an airtight container.
 Water used to reconstitute the mushrooms becomes a flavorful broth.
 Serve with steamed carrots, squash, and zucchini.

 Combine mushrooms and 1 1/2 cups boiling water in a bowl.
 Cover and let stand 30 minutes or until tender.
 Drain in a colander over a bowl, reserving 1 cup liquid.
 Finely chop mushrooms.

-Place each piece of pork between 2 sheets of heavy-duty plastic wrap, and pound to 1/2 inch thickness using a meat mallet.
+Place each piece of pork between 2 sheets of heavy-duty plastic wrap, and pound to 1/2-inch thickness using a meat mallet or small heavy skillet.
 Sprinkle both sides of pork with pepper.

 Combine rosemary, salt, and crushed garlic in a small bowl; mash with a fork into a paste.
-Heat olive oil and butter in a large nonstick skillet over medium high heat.
-Add garlic paste; saute 30 seconds.
+Heat olive oil and butter in a large nonstick skillet over medium-high heat.
+Add garlic paste; sauté 30 seconds.
 Add pork; cook for 2 minutes on each side.
 Remove from pan.
-Add diced onion to pan; saute for 5 minutes or until tender.
-Add chopped mushrooms and Marsala, and cook for 1 minutue.
+Add diced onion to pan; sauté for 5 minutes or until tender.
+Add chopped mushrooms and Marsala, and cook for 1 minute.
 Add reserved mushroom liquid and broth; bring to a boil.
-Cook until reduced to 1 1/2 cups (about 10 minutes.
+Cook until reduced to 1 1/2 cups (about 10 minutes).
 Reduce heat to medium-low.
 Return pork to pan; cook 3 minutes or until thoroughly heated.
 Garnish with rosemary sprigs, if desired.